 In 2016 Authentic Maths was voted as one of Britain’s top 100 early-growth companies and won the opportunity pitch to Richard Branson’s Virgin Voom team for a major investment prize.

-In 2019 over 500 teachers and teaching assistants have been trained using authentic maths techniques, which have now been refined in generation 4 of the training.
+Over 500 teachers and teaching assistants have been trained using authentic maths techniques, which have now been refined in generation 4 of the training.
 Many teachers only need one training day to acquire the skills they need to love their maths teaching and meet the demanding expectations placed on them – even in the most challenging and non-standard school settings.
 Some make substantial progress in their first session but feel they need to come back for a second session to achieve this high standard.

 Teachers are never asked to put aside good existing practice.
 Instead they are shown precisely why their good practice works so that they can better defend it.
 They are simply offered explanations of how to teach every component of their part of the curriculum effectively to all children for mastery and are encouraged to identify and adopt the strategies that will help them to move forward.